- School of Law Home

 Off-campus housing is available to current students, as well as entering students, with a variety of housing options available in the Dayton area.
 Rental units are available in a host of apartment complexes as well as in private homes, town homes and condominiums in the Miami Valley.

 For off-campus housing, rents generally range from $350 to $700, depending on tastes in décor and location and if students are living alone or with one or more roommates.
 Many students live near campus, in surrounding suburbs or even commute from the Cincinnati area.
 Some of our law students take advantage of the renovated lofts available in downtown Dayton.

-Our housing brochure (PDF) contains a sampling of apartments near campus and in the surrounding community.
-It is merely a sampling of what is available and is not inclusive of the many apartments, houses, condominiums and townhomes available in the Dayton community.
+Our housing brochure (PDF) contains a sampling of apartments near campus and in the surrounding areas.
+It is merely a sampling of what is available and is not inclusive of the many options available in the Dayton community.